 - the interest a party holds in the property.

 The exemption may be claimed on a dutiable transaction to correct a clerical error if:

 - no additional consideration is paid or payable

 - the beneficial interests in the property change only to the extent necessary to correct the error.

-If you believe the exemption will apply to a transaction you are dealing with, as a registered self assessor you must assess and lodge it through OSR Online.
+If you believe the exemption will apply to a transaction you are dealing with, as a registered self assessor you must assess and lodge it through QRO Online.

 In cases where a transaction is not appropriate to achieve a particular legal result, this is not a clerical error.
 As such, the exemption will not apply to a transaction made to correct a previous transaction because of any of the following circumstances:

 - there has been subsequent advice about the structure of the previous transaction